openclimatefix/nowcasting_dataset/README.md

 To test using the small amount of data stored in this repo: `py.test -s`

+To output debug logs while running the tests then run `py.test --log-cli-level=10`

 To test using the full dataset on Google Cloud, add the `--use_cloud_data` switch.